 Example - Bare vs. Vegetated Sand Dune Alternative Stable State and Regime Shift

-Free-blowing sand dunes (blowouts) existing alongside vegetated sand dunes illustrate alternative stable states.
+Free-blowing sand dunes (blowouts) existing alongside vegetated sand dunes illustrate alternative stable states (Figure 4).
 Alternative stable states are different arrangements of an ecosystem’s functions, processes, and relationships (Holling 1973, May 1977, Scheffer et al. 2001).
 Vegetated dunes and blowouts show how two stable states can exist side by side, each with their own reinforcing processes that contribute to their existence.
 Plants spread via roots and seeds into open sand, which stabilizes blowing sand over time and creates vegetated dunes.
 Simultaneously, wind erosion scours the edges of the blowouts, gradually weakening plants and eroding around their roots, creating a blowout (Hesp 2002).
 These two processes create a constantly changing landscape affected by many factors, but specific environmental changes such as dry or wet years that favor either vegetation or blowing sand can trigger a shift between states at any given point in space and time.

 Hesp P. 2002.
 Foredunes and blowouts: initiation, geomorphology and dynamics.
 Geomorphology 48:245–268.